369koushil/Js-30-Days-Challenge/Day 10/README.md

 - **Preventing Default Form Submission**:
   - Using `event.preventDefault()` to stop the form from performing its default action (submitting data and reloading the page).

+### MutationObserver API
+- Allows watching for changes in the DOM tree, such as attribute changes, text content changes, and structural changes (like adding or removing child nodes).

 ### Summary
 - Event handling involves responding to user interactions and other events.
 - `keydown` and `keyup` events are used to detect and respond to keyboard interactions.
-- Event delegation simplifies handling events for dynamically added or numerous child elements by attaching a single event listener to a parent.
+- Event delegation simplifies handling events for dynamically added
-- Preventing default form submission allows for custom handling of form data without refreshing the page.